ErikEngerd/kubedock-dns/README.md

   * a mapping of hostnames to pod IP in the network and vice versa
 * this datastructure is resolved by a DNS server that looks at the source IP of the DNS lookup, which identifies the network.
-Then within the network, the IP can be looked up based on hostname (A record), of viceversa, the hostname looked up by IP (PTR record).
+Then within the network, the IP can be looked up based on hostname (A record), or viceversa, the hostname looked up by IP (PTR record).
 This DNS server is colocated with the above watcher in the same component.
 When a record cannot be resolved, the DNS server delegates to the upstream DNS server which is the standard kubernetes DNS server.
 * on deployment of pods, a pod is mutated using the dnsPolicy and dnsConfig fields to use the